‘Days Of Our Lives’ Spoilers: Someone Proposes As Another Couple Heats Up

 Sarah and Eric both developed feelings for one another, and this week Rex will put Eric in an awkward position, possibly by asking him to be his best man during his wedding to Sarah, which would be hard for Eric, who is obviously falling hard for his brother’s girlfriend.

-Of course, Days of our Lives fans know that this isn’t a new situation for Eric, who torn his relationship with step-brother, Brady Black, apart when he began to fall for Nicole Walker (Arianne Zucker) while she and Brady were together.
+Of course, Days of Our Lives fans know that this isn’t a new situation for Eric, who has torn apart his relationship with step-brother Brady Black when he began to fall for Nicole Walker (Arianne Zucker) while she and Brady were together.

 Spotted: 2/3 of a love triangle. #DAYS pic.twitter.com/9gAZuuOFCt